I Love Walking In France

 The current building dates from the twelfth century and originally housed a statue of the Black Virgin donated by Saint-Louis.
 It was, unfortunately, burned during the French Revolution but later replaced by the current seventeenth-century statue.

-As a walker, a visit to the cathedral is de rigueur as this is the starting point for the 1,522-kilometre pilgrimage to Santiago and most walkers set out only after attending the 7 am Pilgrims’ Mass (I confess I wasn’t among them!).
+As a walker, a visit to the cathedral is de rigueur as this is the starting point for the 1,522-kilometre pilgrimage to Santiago and many walkers set out only after attending the 7am Pilgrims’ Mass.
+(I confess I skipped the Pilgrims’ Mass on my first few visits, but did attend before starting out along the Chemin de Saint-Jacques in 2022.
+Although I understood very little of the service—in French—I found it to be a moving experience and one I will repeat next time.)

 Cloister and Treasury